-The Company entered several processing and service arrangements which will leverage its expertise and production infrastructure to produce higher value, higher margin products on behalf of its customers.
+The Company entered into several processing and service arrangements which will leverage its expertise and production infrastructure to produce higher value, higher margin products on behalf of its customers.
 In accordance with these instances, the customer sends its cannabis to the Company for processing.
-The Company processes, for a specified fee, the material into pre-rolls and ships back the finished products to its customers or uses its distribution channels to sell to retailers.
+The Company processes, for a specified fee, the material into pre-rolls or other finished products and ships back the finished products to its customers or uses its distribution channels to sell to retailers.